President-elect of the United States: History of the usage of the term

 The use of the term dates back to at least the 1790s, with letters written by multiple of the Founding Fathers of the United States having used the term in relation to the 1796 United States presidential election.
 There is evidence from some of these letters that, as is the case today, it may have been acceptable to apply the term to individuals that appeared to have won election, even before the full results were known.

 Major news publications began to regularly use the term in the latter half of the 19th century.

-With the 1933 ratification of the 20th Amendment to the United States Constitution, the term was now used in the Constitution of the United States.
+With the 1933 ratification of the Twentieth Amendment to the United States Constitution, the term was now used in the Constitution of the United States.

 Presidential election law overview

 Article II, Section 1, Clause 2 of the United States Constitution, along with the Twelfth and Twentieth Amendments directly address and govern the process for electing the nation's president.
 Presidential elections are further regulated by various federal and state laws.

 Under the 1887 Electoral Count Act, the presidential electors, the members of the Electoral College, the body that directly elects the president, must be "appointed, in each state, on the Tuesday next after the first Monday in November, in every fourth year".
 Thus, all states appoint their electors on the same date, in November, once every four years.
 However, the manner of appointment of the electors is determined by the law of each state, subject to the restrictions stipulated by the Constitution.

 Currently, in every state, an election by the people is the method employed for the choice of the members of the Electoral College.
 The Constitution, however, does not specify any procedure that states must follow in choosing electors.
 A state could, for instance, prescribe that they be elected by the state legislature or even chosen by the state's governor.
 The latter was the norm in early presidential elections prior to the 1820s; no state has done so since the 1860s.
 Several states have enacted or proposed laws that would give their electoral votes to the winner of the national popular vote regardless of the result of their statewide vote, but these laws will not come into force unless states with a majority of the electoral votes collectively enact such laws, which as of 2018 has yet to occur.